Open by Appointment Only

 Can you spare two hours per week?
 Volunteers are the heart of our organization and you can help out today!
 Training provided.
 Call 626-523-9798 for more information.

 The Covina Valley Historical Society hosts four Dinner Meetings per year.
-Each get-together offers a wonderful dinner for only $12 per person.
+Each get-together offers a wonderful dinner for only $18 per person ($15 for members).
 After our meal, an historical program is presented.
 Held at the Covina Women's Club on San Jose Avenue at 6pm, these meetings are open to the public.

 In the 1940's Marietta Broadwell wrote accounts of many of our pioneer settlers.
 These fascinating accounts lend a unique personality to the history of early Covina and its citizens.